 8. HUUB Aphotic Swim Goggle

-Clarity is another coveted thing when you’re underwater, especially in the open water that’s not clear and brightly lit like a pool.
+Clarity is another coveted thing when you’re underwater, especially in the open water that’s not sediment-free and brightly lit like a pool.

 These are our top pick for clarity.
-The feature photochromic technology which creates a self-regulating pair of goggles that adjust their own tint according to the light.
+They feature photochromic technology that creates a self-regulating pair of goggles that adjust their own tint according to the light.
+They’re like Transition lenses, but for swimming.

 This is super helpful for those long days when light conditions change as you’re busy working your way through a triathlon.
 It takes about 160 seconds for them to go from dark to light, or the other way around.